ITensor/ITensorMPS.jl/README.md

 Finite MPS and MPO methods based on ITensor (ITensors.jl).

-This package currently re-exports the MPS and MPO functionality of the [ITensors.jl](https://github.com/ITensor/ITensors.jl) and [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl) packages, including applications like DMRG, TDVP, applying MPO to MPS, applying gates to MPS and MPO, etc.
+This package currently re-exports the MPS and MPO functionality of the [ITensors.jl](https://github.com/ITensor/ITensors.jl), including functionality like DMRG, applying MPO to MPS, applying gates to MPS and MPO, etc.

 See the [ITensor documentation](https://itensor.github.io/ITensors.jl/dev) for guides and examples on using this package.

+Additionally, it re-exports the functionality of the [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl) package, which provides other DMRG-like MPS solvers such as TDVP and MPS linear equation solving.

 ## Upgrade guide